trey-basa/angularjs_musical_instrument/README.md

 I am happy to accept contributions.
 Please follow these rules, in case you want to submit a pull request:
  * Follow the coding style (your code should blend with the rest of it in a file or overall in the architecture);
  * Don't submit coding style changes, unless agreed upon in an issue;
- * Don't submit code that doesn't have any tangible benefit for the performance, look, functionality or sound of Viktor;
+ * Don't submit code that doesn't have any tangible benefit for the performance, look, functionality or sound of Dreamhope;
  * Always submit an issue (and wait for response from an owner), before you start coding, except in obvious situations like non-breaking fixes;
  * For every fix/feature do your best to cover them with tests (the project has almost no unit tests, right now, but this will change, if it breaks the state of a prototype and this is how it would happen).